Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 whole observation
 period.

-#### Prediction accuracy per group
+#### Classification accuracy per group

-Prediction accuracy varied not only between CMA estimates and sliding windows parameters, but also between the 6 pre-specified groups (Figure 6).
-The reference group 1 (consistent adherence) was correctly identified with all methods, including CMA9.
-Reference group 6 (non-persistence) was identified with LCMA1 and LCMA2 (and CMA9), but not with the dichotomized variants.
+Classification accuracy varied not only between CMA estimates and sliding windows parameters, but also between the 6 pre-specified groups (Figure 6).
+The reference group 1 (*consistent adherence*) was correctly identified with all methods, including CMA9.
+Reference group 6 (*non-persistence*) was identified with LCMA1 and LCMA2 (and CMA9), but not with the dichotomized variants.
 For this group, LCMA2-threshold showed the weakest accuracy with less than 20% of non-persistence correctly identified.
-As expected, group 2 (erratic adherence) was the most problematic with an accuracy of below 40% for all estimates.
-For groups 3-5, LCMA2 reached a prediction accuracy of around 90%, unrivaled by any other estimate.
+As expected, group 2 (*erratic adherence*) was the most problematic with an accuracy of below 40% for all estimates.
+For groups 3-5, LCMA2 reached a classification accuracy of around 90%, unrivaled by any other estimate.
 In comparison, clustering on with CMA9 reached an accuracy of 60-70% for these groups.